-All properties dating 40 years or more are expected to be considered for Cultural Resources Evaluations and associated Cultural Resources Plans.
+All properties dating 40 years or more are expected to be considered for Cultural Resources Evaluations and associated Cultural Resources Plans, including data recovery methods, in accordance with Sections 4.5 through 4.9 and Appendix B of the USAG-KA Historic Preservation Plan.
 Properties less than 40 years of age generally are not expected to undergo Cultural Resources Evaluations and associated Cultural Resources Plans, unless the property has a cultural or historic value that meets the criteria specified in this section.